atsheehan/curriculum/lessons/evening-exercise-ar-querying-associations/evening-exercise-ar-querying-associations.md

 * Create a `Recipe` model and associated migration.
 Determine the column names as you deem necessary.
 You don't have to worry about ingredients here.
 * Create a `Comment` model and associated migration.
 Determine the column names as you deem necessary.
 * Associate the two tables so that each recipe can have multiple comments posted about it.
-* Load up your app in irb (see the reading for a description of how to do this) and allow for the following:
+* Load up your app in irb (see the reading for a description of how to do this) and follow these directions:
   * Create 5 recipes
   * Create 1-5 comments on all your recipes.
 * Answer the following questions: